Assistance programs Outagamie County and Appleton.

 Referrals to government grants programs, food pantries, dental clinics, and much more is available.
 More on CAP Services programs.

-Regional food banks, which may be located at churches or other non-profits in Outagamie County, work to prevent hunger.
+Regional free food banks or soup kitchens, which may be located at churches or other non-profits in Outagamie County, work to prevent hunger.
 The assistance available is extensive and addresses various needs.
 Some of what may be provided is below.

 - Emergency boxes of food, which may have fresh or canned groceries.